Breadcrumb

 Anti-Racism, Health Equity, and Support Resources

 Anti-racist education and action are essential if we are to achieve a just society and health equity.
 The resources below, while not meant to be a comprehensive list, offer a starting point to explore, learn, and find support.
-If you have additional resources you’d like to suggest, please send them to cph-communications@uiowa.edu.
+Download a printable list of CPH and UI campus resources here.

 Anti-Racism Resources